ethereum/remix-project/docs/tutorial_debug.rst

 Then click on ``Donate``.
 As we are using the ``JavaScript VM``, everything goes almost instantly.

-Remix display also some information related to each transaction result.
+Remix displays also some information related to each transaction result.
 On the right of each transaction result you can start debugging the corresponding transaction.

 .. image:: remix_startdebugging.png